Questions and Answers about

 Then there are any modifications to the house such as the heating system, hot water system, well, rewiring, etc. The cost will depend on the situation, but can be substantial.
 And then there is the cost of hiring someone to do the work, if you are not handy yourself.

-The cost of fully converting an existing home can be very substantial, so it may be more feasible to only take a part of the home off the grid, and maybe let a garage by on the grid.
+The cost of fully converting an existing home can be very substantial, so it may be more feasible to only take a part of the home off the grid, and maybe let a garage stay on the grid.

 If building a new home, the extra cost can be minor.
 In some cases, it will actually be cheaper than a conventional house, as some utilities charge for installing electrical service to a new house.
 Land beyond the electrical grid is also much cheaper.

-Will I save money living off the grid?
+Q. Will I save money living off the grid?

 Some people use smaller batteries, some much larger and costlier batteries.